aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/quote-generator-for-dynamics-crm/_index.md

 **Configuring Web Page**

 - Download the source code for website.
 - Copy on server.
-(Recomended under inetpub)
+(Recommended under inetpub)
 - Open IIS.
 (On server where you intent to deploy website, accessible from CRM server)
 - Create a new Website.
 - Choose physical path and configure website.